s311354/Louis/source/_posts/Introduction_of_Hamming_Code.md

     \end{bmatrix}
 $$

 The property of **H** is that each column in **H** is actually binary index sequence, 1, 2, 3, etc. This property will be very useful for error correction.
+From the definition of the parity-check matrix is directly follows the minimum distance of the code is the minimum number **d** while there exist **d** columns of H that are linearly dependent.

 Error Correction: